 The ceiling depicts heraldic shields that represent the family tree for nearly a millennium.
-Furthermore, each shield intertwines with vine—connecting them all together.
+Furthermore, each shield intertwines with a vine—connecting them all.

 While on the tour, be sure to keep watch for hidden architectural surprises, such as the below-engraved spider.
 Tour guides like to challenge children on the tour to find certain creatures such as spiders, dragonflies, and ladybugs.

 There are three connecting libraries.
 They are named after the color of the walls: Blue, Red, and Purple.
 The standard tour will allow you to walk through the Blue Library.
 All three libraries are the same size so by visiting the Blue Library you will get a good idea of how the other two look and feel.

 All combined, the three libraries house about 25,000 books.
 Furthermore, a few of the most noteworthy books include Shakespeare’s First Folio, handwritten annotations by Robert Burns, and a manuscript describing the execution of Mary, Queen of Scots written by Sir Robert Wingfield in 1587.

 Similar to the Sistine Chapel and Westminster Abbey, the floor of the Marble Chapel is in the Cosmati style and is symbolic of the elements of earth, wind, water, and fire.

 The chapel combines facets of Italian Gothic, Spanish, and French architecture.
 The lantern in the ceiling, a replica from La Seo Cathedral in Saragossa is illuminated by the ruby red glass in the clerestory.